-courchevel is a little-known and not very common poker variant.
-It is a variant of Omaha in which one receives 5 starting cards preflop instead of 4 as in the classic Omaha variant.
-The other difference with Omaha is that the first card of the flop is free, meaning that it is visible to all players after the blinds.
-It is then said that the courchevel has an flopet or pacifier of a single face-down card.
-As for the rest of the hand flow, it's just like in a classic Omaha game.
-The first card of the flop will be flipped over before the betting starts.
+Courchevel is a little known and not very common poker variant.
+It is a variant of Omaha in which you get 5 preflop starting cards instead of 4 as in the classic Omaha variant.
+The other difference with Omaha is that the first card on the flop is free, meaning that it is visible to all players after the blinds.
+We would then say that Courchevel has a flopet or nipple of one card turned up.
+As for the rest of the hand, it's just like in a classic Omaha game.
+The first card of the flop will be turned over before the betting begins.

-If you're a Hold'em or Omaha player and are looking for a new variation to take your mind off things, this is probably not a variation we would suggest.
-First of all, it's quite unsettling since it's unique and not very common.
-In addition, the relative strength of the hands will have to be reviewed if you were a Hold'em player, and a Hold’em hand as a top pair is a relatively strong hand.
-At courchevel, since everyone has 5 cards, the average hand strength is much higher.
-Do your homework before you start!
+If you're a Hold'em or Omaha player and are looking for a new variant to take your mind off of things, this is probably not a variant we would suggest.
+First of all, it is quite confusing since it is unique and not very common.
+Also, the relative strength of the hands would have to be reviewed if you were a Hold'em player.
+In Hold'em, a hand like top pair is a relatively strong hand.
+In Courchevel, since everyone has 5 cards, the average hand strength is much higher.
+Do your homework before you jump in!